 Some Food supplements - containing Hyaluronic Acid (HA), fish oils or long chain omega-3 fatty acids such as ETA, DHA, EPA, might also be helpful, but food supplements should never be used as a substitute for a varied, balanced diet and healthy lifestyle.

-The use of topical hot or cold therapy should be considered.
+The use of topical hot or cold therapy can be considered.
 Heating products, used before exercise, can help ease tight, stiff joints, while cooling products, used after exercise, can help calm heat and soothe the joints.

 Topical Non Steroidal Anti-Inflammatory products such as anti-inflammatory cooling gels can help cool and soothe joints and reduce the pain and inflammation.

-Many customers find the number of topical pain relief products available a little daunting, so they will appreciate help in selecting the right products to care for their joints efficiently.
+Many customers find the number of topical pain relief products available a little daunting, so they will appreciate help in selecting the suitable products to care for their joints efficiently.
 Mentholatum is the UK’s number one seller6 of topical hot and cold pain relief products7 including the iconic Deep Heat, Deep Freeze and Deep Relief, its topical NSAID brand.
 The mix of formats across the ranges and the fact that some of the products are drug-free means that your customers will be able to find something suitable for their individual needs.

 Topical anti-inflammatories provide targeted, penetrating pain relief for inflammatory joint and muscle pain.
 Deep Relief Anti-Inflammatory Gel is recommended for the effective relief from back pain, rheumatic pain, muscular aches, pains and swellings such as strains and sprains.
 Deep Relief Joint Pain Gel is also suitable for the relief from pain associated with non-serious arthritic conditions.

 References: 1 Osteoarthritis in general practice July 2013 Arthritis Research UK PDF 421 MB.pdf.
 2 Murray C et al. (2013).
 UK health performance: findings of the Global Burden of Disease Study 2010, Lancet 381 (9871), 970-972.
 3 Government Office for Science (October 2007).
-FORESIGHT Tackling obesities: Future choices – project report, 2nd Edition 4 https://www.nice.org.uk/guidance/cg177/chapter/1-Recommendations 5 https://www.arthritis.org/living-with-arthritis/comorbidities/obesity-arthritis/fat-and-arthritis.php 6 IRI data 52 w/e 6 October 2018.
+FORESIGHT Tackling obesities: Future choices – project report, 2nd Edition 4 https://www.nice.org.uk/guidance/cg177/chapter/1-Recommendations 5 https://www.arthritis.org/living-with-arthritis/comorbidities/obesity-arthritis/fat-and-arthritis.php 6 IRI sales data in units, 52 weeks ending 29th December 2018.
 7 Deep Heat Pain Relief Heat Patches, Deep Freeze Pain Relief Cold Patch and Deep Freeze Pain Relief Glide-on Gel are medical devices.
 Deep Relief Anti-Inflammatory Gel/Deep Relief Joint Pain Gel Product Information Presentation: Gel containing ibuprofen 5.0%w/w, levomenthol 3.0%w/w.
 Uses: Relief of rheumatic pain, muscular aches, pains and swellings such as strains, sprains and sports injuries.
 [Also for the relief of the pain associated with non-serious arthritic conditions – Deep Relief Joint Pain Gel 100g Pharmacy only].
 Contraindications: Those patients known to be hypersensitive to ibuprofen, levomenthol, or any of the ingredients or sensitive to aspirin, or other NSAIDS including when taken by mouth, or asthmatic patients in whom aspirin or non-steroidal anti-inflammatories are known to precipitate asthmatic attacks, rhinitis or urticaria.
 Use on broken skin or denuded skin.
 Simultaneous use on the same site with any other topical medicine.
 Use in the presence of local infection.
 Use in the last trimester of pregnancy.
 Method of use: Adults and children over 12 years - apply gel with gentle massage to the affected area, up to a maximum of three times a day.
 Not to be repeated more frequently than every four hours.
 Precautions: For external use only.
 Always try on a small area first.
 The gel should not be used on or near mucous membranes, nor near the eyes.
 Avoid contact with inflamed or broken skin.
 Discontinue use if rash or irritation develops.
 Not for use with occlusive dressings.
 As it is known that oral Ibuprofen may worsen an existing renal impairment, or aggravate an active peptic ulcer, patients with a history of renal problems or with an active peptic ulcer should seek medical advice before using topical Ibuprofen products.
 Wash hands after use unless they are being treated.
 If anyone swallows the gel he or she should contact his or her doctor or nearest casualty department.
 By extrapolation from other routes of administration: although this is less likely with NSAIDs intended for topical use compared to oral drugs, the use of these products, as with any drug known to inhibit cyclo-oxygenase/prostaglandin synthesis, may impair fertility.
 In women who have difficulty conceiving or who are undergoing investigation of infertility, withdrawal of these products should be considered.
 Consult doctor if patient experiences any unwanted effects, if there is no improvement, or the condition is aggravated.
 Concurrent use of aspirin or other NSAIDS may result in an increased incidence of adverse reactions.
 Pregnancy and lactation: Topical ibuprofen is not recommended during the first six months of pregnancy and is contraindicated in the last trimester of pregnancy.
 Lactation – not recommended.
 Side effects: Skin disorders are most frequently reported: Application site reactions such as, rashes, pruritus and urticaria, drying, reddening, burning sensation, contact dermatitis.
 Application site burns have been reported for menthol-containing products.
 Frequency unknown.
 Although extremely uncommon when administered topically side effects such as abdominal pain, dyspepsia and renal impairment are possible.
 Hypersensitivity reactions have been reported following treatment with ibuprofen.
 These may consist of (a) non-specific allergic reactions and anaphylaxis (b) respiratory tract reactivity comprising of asthma, aggravated asthma, dyspnoea and bronchospasm which may be precipitated in patients suffering from or with a previous history of bronchial asthma or allergic disease (c) assorted skin disorders, including rashes of various types, pruritus, urticaria, purpura, angioedema and, less commonly, bullous dermatoses (including epidermal necrolysis and erythema multiforme).
 Adverse events should be reported.
 Reporting forms and information can be found at www.yellowcard.gov.uk .
 Legal category: Deep Relief Anti-Inflammatory Gel in 15, 30, 50 and 100g GSL; and Deep Relief Joint Pain Gel in 100g P. RRP (ex-VAT): 30g GSL £3.99, 50g GSL £4.99, 100g GSL £9.17, 100g P £9.17.
 Marketing Authorisation Holder: The Mentholatum Company Limited, 1 Redwood Avenue, Peel Park Campus, East Kilbride, G74 5PE.
 MA number: PL 00189/0027 Deep Relief Anti-Inflammatory Gel / PL 00189/0036 Deep Relief Joint Pain Gel.
 Date of preparation: November 2018.
 8 Deep Heat Muscle Massage Roll-on Lotion is a non-medicinal product to help ease tight muscles.